 After winning the engagement, AQUILA set to work on an extensive discovery process, interviewing stakeholders to understand their goals, determining all options to achieve these goals, and doing extensive financial analysis on each option.

 Several challenges arose out of this discovery process.
-First, we learned that the site, which encompassed .5949 acres or approximately 26,000 SF, needed to accommodate a 5,000 to 6,000 SF worship center and 25 parking spots.
+First, we learned that the site, which encompassed .5949 acres or approximately 26,000 square feet, needed to accommodate a 5,000-to-6,000-square-foot worship center and 25 parking spots.
 This requirement made for a remaining land area too small to draw interest from most commercial real estate investors.

 Second, the site was jointly owned by two separate Lutheran entities – Texas District of the Lutheran Church – Missouri Synod (LCMS) and Evangelical Lutheran Church in America (ECLA) – each of which had different missions, complicating the transaction internally.
 One group wanted to remain on the site in the new development, while the other wanted to maximize the cash generated from the sale.